vzaccaria/stm32l053/readme.md

 [X-NUCLEO-IKS01A1Motion](http://www.st.com/web/catalog/tools/FM116/SC1248/PF261191)
 MEMS and environmental sensor expansion board.

-It is based on demo and code found on the [ARM mbed website](https://developer.mbed.org/teams/ST-Americas-mbed-Team/code/Nucleo_Sensor_Shield/).
+It is based on the demo and code found on the [ARM mbed website](https://developer.mbed.org/teams/ST-Americas-mbed-Team/code/Nucleo_Sensor_Shield/).

+The whole build system is based on [Platform IO](http://platformio.org/#!/).

 Installation
 ============